normallab/reshell_scriptKitty/README.md

 # main description

 This project is a quick script that opens a ssh server on a computer.
-This script can make a ssh server with out the user even knowing this can also be used to make a hole for a persion to get in to.
+This script injects a revershell command with out the user even knowing this can also be used to make a hole for a attacker to get in to.

 # nots so long description
-This project contains a python file that starts a ssh server wich can be used as a exploit to gain root 🌳.
+This project contains a python file that starts a revers shell attack wich can be used as a exploit to gain root 🌳.

 # disclamer